spacemit-com/bianbu-docs/en/development/kernel_compile.md

 dpkg-buildpackage: info: binary-only upload (no source included)
 ```

-The packages are located in the parent directory, commonly used packages:
+The resulting `.deb` packages are located in the parent directory.
+The key packages are:

-- linux-image-6.6.36_6.6.36-*.deb

-  Kernel Image package.
+- `linux-image-6.6.36_6.6.36-*.deb` - Kernel Image package.

-- linux-tools-6.6.36_6.6.36-*.deb

-  `perf` and other tool packages.
+- `linux-tools-6.6.36_6.6.36-*.deb` - `perf` and other tool packages.

 Install and then reboot: